leonp/leonp.github.io/blog/web/_posts/2016-03-12-council-toolkit-no-universal-navigation-aberdeenshire.md

 layout: post
 category: web
 title: Council Toolkit and non-universal navigation
+excerpt: Council Toolkit does complex navigation really well by using an old fashioned, easy to interpret method.
 ---

 Stumbled on [Aberdeenshire Libraries](https://www.aberdeenshire.gov.uk/libraries/) website earlier this week.
 It's built on [Council Toolkit](http://counciltoolkit.org/), an HTML, CSS and javascript framework that'll help you build a council (or similar) website quickly.